bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image603.png?raw=true"
   style="width:50%"
-  alt="Add if statement of distance as a number." />
+  title="Add if statement of distance as a number" alt="Add if statement of distance as a number." />
 </p>
 Let's add this if statement down here.
 We're going to convert and then display